Email: Click Here

 I was born in Mississippi.
 When I was five, my family moved to California.
 I went to high school at Chowchilla Union High School.
 After high school I went to Puerto Rico as a missionary for the Church of Jesus Christ of Latter-day Saints.
 I fell in love with the people in Puerto Rico and the culture.
 When I got home in 1983, I went to BYU and got a job teaching Spanish at the MTC in Provo, Utah.
 I liked teaching so much that I changed my major from Computer Engineering, to Spanish Education (with a minor in Math).
 In December 2005, I finished my M.B.A. in Technology Management from the University of Phoenix.

 I got married to the woman of my dreams on July 2, 1987.
-We have three children: a daughter (26) and two sons (24 and 22).
+We have three children: a daughter (29) and two sons (27 and 25).
+We have two beautiful grandchildren and I am loving being a grandpa!
 We also have two dogs: a Chihuahua-Dachshund-Beagle mix named Tanner, and an Australian Cattle Dog named Hank.

 In my spare time, I like to go bike riding, read, go to the movies, play with my dogs, or play games (especially card games) with family and friends.
 Every chance I get, I also like to get into a game of Ultimate Frisbee.

 I teach because I enjoy feeling like I make a difference in someone’s life.
 One of my favorite quotes expresses much of why I decided to become a teacher.
 Although it is mainly about a parent’s influence, it also pertains to teachers (after all, parents are fundamentally teachers):